molonepa/measuring-engineering/report.md

 #### Code Churn

 Code churn is defined as lines added to, modified, or deleted from a file from one version to another.
 For example, a developer writes a piece of code, but it does not work and is discarded.
 The developer writes the code again, but with a different approach.
 Unfortunately it does not work either and is discarded again.
 Finally the third time it's written yet another way and this time it works.
 The developer technically produced three times the amount of code, but only one part was useful.
-The discarded code is the churn, and it's important to keep track of this as a developer generating a lot of churn could mean a number of things.
+The discarded code is the churn, and it's important to keep track of this as a developer generating a lot of churn could mean a number of things.[7]

 High churn can be expected from an engineer who is prototyping a new feature, or polishing some features in time for a release date, however it can be problemaric if it is caused by unclear requirement specification or merely can indicate that they are stuck on a difficult task.
-Therefore identifying the cause of the churn will help improve productivity.
+Therefore identifying the cause of the churn will help improve productivity.[8]

 #### Refactoring & Reviewing